ApiniLabs/PAC-ID/README.md

 ### Recommendation: `Display Name` and `Summary`

 The first extension SHOULD provide a `Display Name`.
-The `key` of this extension SHOULD be `N` and it SHOULD be in the [BASE36](/base36_extension.md) format.
+The `key` of this extension SHOULD be `N` and it SHOULD be in the [Base36](/base36_extension.md) format.

 The second extension SHOULD provide a summary of what the `PAC-ID` points to.
 The `key` of this extension SHOULD be `SUM` and it SHOULD be in the [T-REX](https://github.com/ApiniLabs/T-REX) format.

-As an example, a `PAC-ID` pointing to a result set "Smørrebrød µ-Nutrients" measured by a balance, where the summary contains the measured weight `WEIGHT` and the tare `TARE`:
+Example: a `PAC-ID` pointing to a result set "Smørrebrød µ-Nutrients" measured by a balance, where the summary contains the measured weight `WEIGHT` and the tare `TARE`:
 ```
 HTTPS://PAC.METTORIUS.COM/-DR/8956757*N$T.T/3SQHOW5NBOGUZDM4VWC9N3K99JT3WO0X28DAXDF*SUM$TREX/WEIGHT$GRM:2.05+TARE$GRM:100.01
 ```